 Working Grant

-The grant amount for air travel is standard:
+The travel grant amount for air travel is standard:

 • Argentina, Japan, United States: 1,000 euros/person